zama-ai/concrete-ml/docs/guides/hybrid-models.md

 )
 ```

-Next, the client application must obtain the parameters necessary to encrypt and quantize data, as detailed in the [client/server documentation](client_server.md#production-deployment).
+Next, obtain the parameters necessary to encrypt and quantize data, as detailed in the [client/server documentation](client_server.md#production-deployment).

 <!--pytest-codeblocks:skip-->